College Park Medical Malpractice Lawyer

 Life is never the same once a doctor makes a mistake.
 Complications arise from normal procedures.
 An ailment can worsen if a diagnosis is postponed.
 An irresponsible surgical blunder can cause permanent harm or even a wrongful death.

 Medical malpractice can extend to various healthcare providers, including doctors, nurses, and therapists.
 A plaintiff in Georgia generally has two years from the date of injury to file a medical malpractice lawsuit.
 If a medical malpractice claim involves a minor, the statute of limitations does not begin until the child reaches the age of seven.
+In Georgia, the statute of limitations for medical malpractice claims is generally two years from the date of the injury or death, and Georgia applies a five-year statute of repose, limiting the time to file a lawsuit to five years from the date a medical error is made.

 The purpose of Georgia’s lengthy legal procedure for medical malpractice claims is to hold careless healthcare professionals responsible.
 The steps involved in a medical malpractice lawsuit are:

 - Getting evidence is the first step.
 Test results, witness accounts, and medical records all contribute to demonstrating what went wrong and how it might have been avoided.
+Sufficient evidence is needed to demonstrate causation linking the healthcare provider’s negligence to the injury suffered.

 - The error must be verified by a medical professional.
 According to Georgia law, a licensed medical professional must examine the case and provide a sworn declaration attesting to the carelessness.
 The lawsuit cannot proceed without this affidavit.